pagopa/pagopa-template-notice-pdf/README.md

 ¹ `getPaginationData` function in the `paginator.js` helper file translates this breakdown into code <br />
 ² For more than nine instalments please use the **many instalments** template <br />
 ³ The first page always has a maximum of one row, as it contains all the main information

+### with pre-filled Poste paying-in slip (_bollettino postale_)¹ ²

+To define

+¹ `getPaginationDataPoste` function in the `paginator.js` helper file translates this breakdown into code <br />
+² The first page is omitted because it always shows only the single instalment <br />
+³ There's no current template that supports the case with more than nine instalments <br />

 ---